md-siam/widget_of_the_day/README.md

-# Widget of the day
+# Widget of The Day

 <img align="right" src="assets/playstore.png" height="200"></img>
 Introduction to flutter widgets: This repo will teach you some of the common widgets that are available in flutter SDK, & how to use them for UI design.<br>